mpv-player/mpv/DOCS/man/options.rst

     default.
 This also disables libass' incompatible extensions.
-This currently includes bracket pair matching according to the revised Unicode Bidirectional Algorithm introduced in Unicode 6.3, and also affects how BiDi runs are split and processed, as well as soft linewrapping of unicode text.
+This currently includes bracket pair matching according to the revised Unicode Bidirectional Algorithm introduced in Unicode 6.3, and also affects how BiDi runs are split and processed, as well as soft linewrapping of Unicode text.

     This affects plaintext (non-ASS) subtitles only.
 Default: no.